sqlalchemy/sqlalchemy/README.unittests.rst

 Several tests require alternate usernames or schemas to be present, which are used to test dotted-name access scenarios.
-On some databases such as Oracle or Sybase, these are usernames, and others such as Postgresql and MySQL they are schemas.
+On some databases such as Oracle or Sybase, these are usernames, and others such as PostgreSQL and MySQL they are schemas.
 The requirement applies to all backends except SQLite and Firebird.
 The names are::

     test_schema
-    test_schema_2 (only used on Postgresql)
+    test_schema_2 (only used on PostgreSQL)

 Please refer to your vendor documentation for the proper syntax to create these namespaces - the database user must have permission to create and drop